NordicSemiconductor/Linux-ble-6lowpan-joiner/readme.md

 Known Issues
 ===================================================

- - bluetoothd daemon has to be killed to allow passkey/oob pairing.
+ - bluetoothd daemon has to be killed and HCI interface has to be reset to allow passkey/oob pairing.
-   The command below should be executed before running the bluetooth_6lowpand daemon with the -a option if the bluetoothd daemon is running.
+   The commands below should be executed before running the bluetooth_6lowpand daemon with the -a option if the bluetoothd daemon is running.

         $ killall bluetoothd
+        $ hciconfig hci0 reset

  - If all the devices are disconnected, the 6lowpan network interface on OpenWRT